Local Moduli of Semisimple Frobenius Coalescent Structures: Second example of application of Theorem : quantum cohomology of the Grassmannian and -conjecture

+where $\Theta$ is the Euler's differential operator $w\frac{d}{dw}$.
+The fact that we have reduced the problem to a fifth order scalar differential equation reflects the observation of Remark~\ref{7febbraio2020-2} that the system is a direct sum of a trivial 1-dimensional system and a non-trivial 5-dimensional one.

-\subsubsection{Expected Asymptotic Expansions}
+\subsubsection{Expected asymptotic expansions}

-Let $\Xi$ be a fundamental matrix solution of system (\ref{28luglio2016-5-A}), and let $Y$ be defined by
+Let $\Xi$ be a fundamental matrix solution of system~(\ref{28luglio2016-5-A}), and let $Y$ be defined by

-Then, $Y$ is a fundamental solution of system (\ref{semiseq}).
-The asymptotic theory for such $Y$'s has been explained in Section \ref{monossfm}, and Theorem \ref{fundamental} applies.
-To the formal solution (\ref{28luglio2016-7}) it corresponds a formal matrix solution
+Then, $Y$ is a fundamental solution of system~(\ref{semiseq}).
+The asymptotic theory has been explained in Section~\ref{monossfm}, and Theorem~\ref{fundamental} applies.
+To the formal solution~(\ref{28luglio2016-7}) it corresponds a formal matrix solution

 To the fundamental solutions $Y_{\rm left/right}$, there correspond solutions $\Xi_{\rm left/right}$.
-For fixed $t^2$, then $\Xi_{\rm left/right}(t^2,z)\equiv \Xi_{\rm left/right}(e^{\frac{t^2}{4}}z)$ has the following asymptotic expansion for $z\to \infty$
+For fixed $t^2$, then $\Xi_{\rm left/right}\big(t^2,z\big)\equiv \Xi_{\rm left/right}\big({\rm e}^{\frac{t^2}{4}}z\big)$ has the following asymptotic expansion for $z\to \infty$

+Now, one of our tasks is to explicitly compute the fundamental matrix solutions $\Xi_{\rm left/right}$ with behaviour~\eqref{28luglio2016-8} and the Stokes matrix connecting them, by means of the formulae \eqref{reconstruction1}.
+Therefore, we need fundamental systems of solutions of~\eqref{eq1} with the correct asymptotic behaviour such that formulae~\eqref{reconstruction1} will match with~\eqref{28luglio2016-8}.
+It will suffice to identify solutions $\phi\big(z,t^2\big)$ of \eqref{eq1} with the asymptotic behaviour given by the first row of \eqref{28luglio2016-8}.
+Such solutions will be identified in Section~\ref{26gennaio2020-2}, making use of the analysis of equation \eqref{eq1} developed in Section~\ref{30gennaio2020-1} below.

-The first row {of the above matrix} gives the asymptotics of $\phi(z,t^2)$.
-The correct value of $h$ in (\ref{reconstruction1}) must be determined in order to match with the asymptotics of the third and fourth rows of (\ref{28luglio2016-8}).
+The behaviour in \eqref{28luglio2016-8} also allows to find the correct values of~$h$ in~(\ref{reconstruction1}).
+This values must be determined in order to match with the asymptotics of the third and fourth rows of~(\ref{28luglio2016-8}).
 We find

-{Indeed, for} $\phi$ corresponding to the first two columns we have respectively
+Indeed, for $\phi$ corresponding to the first two columns we have respectively

 Since $u_1=u_2=0$, the above {expressions become}

 Then